Beth3346/elr-sass-style-guide/README.md

 #### Media Queries
 + Use ems for breakpoints
-+ Don't use use screen
++ Don't use use 'screen' as this keyword is unecessary and limiting.
 + Keep these nested in the elements they style.
     + Since styles are modular this makes much more sense than listing them in a separate file.
 + Check all known breakpoints (iPad, iPhone, etc.)
-+ Attept to make sites look good at any breakpoint.
++ Attempt to make sites look good at any breakpoint.
     + Don't only design for device specific widths.
     + There is no 'breakpoint'
     + Styling elements this way will help to future proof sites.